JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 baa(animal)  = println(animal.name, " has baaed.")
 ````

-in which case the burden of ensuring that wolf will not baa rest upon the
+in which case the burden of ensuring that wolf will never baa rest upon the
-programmer which will inevitably lead to errors.
+programmer which inevitably lead to errors (note that severely constrained
+type systems are difficult to use).

 ## Intention of use and restrictions on compilers
 The *intention of use* in types is related to how efficient code can compiler